egyjs/egyjs/README.md

 - 🔭 I’m currently working as freelancer.
 - 🤔 I’m looking for help with geting an a `$good && $stable` job.
-- ⚡ Fun fact: am 19 years old an i have an a really good work experience.